LearnWeb3DAO/Layer2/README.md

 Validium works very similar to ZK rollups except data is stored off-chain.
 Since transaction data is not published on-chain, this introduces new trust assumptions as users must trust an operator to make data available when it is needed.
 This is typically achieved through a committee of known entities who stake their business reputation on being reliable data providers.
 If an L2 node operator stops servicing withdrawal requests, this committee will make its copy of the data publicly available.

 It is important to note that Validium is a type of data-availability situation, and does not concern itself with how transactions are executed.
-Typically you can use a Validium approach with both OR's and ZKR's.
+Typically you can use a Validium approach with ZKR based transaction execution.

 [Validium on ethereum.org](https://ethereum.org/en/developers/docs/scaling/validium)